 What to expect from the discharge process

-You may be offered a discharge planning before your baby goes home.
-This will be arranged by the neonatal staff and is a way of bringing together all if the people who will be caring for your baby.
-Some of the people you can expect to be present are; your baby’s consultant, a neonatal nurse, your health visitor, a member of the outreach or community nursing team.
+You may be offered a discharge planning meeting before your baby goes home.
+This will be arranged by the neonatal staff and is a way of bringing together the teams who will be helping you care for your baby.
+Some of the people you can expect to be present are: your baby’s consultant; a neonatal nurse; your health visitor; a member of the outreach or community nursing team.
 The meeting is a good opportunity for you to ask questions so it may be worth jotting down anything you can think of before the meeting.
-Questions you may want to ask maybe; Who will weigh my baby?
+Questions you may want to ask could include: Who will weigh my baby?
 How will I get my baby’s prescriptions or formula?
 Who do I contact if I am concerned about my baby?
 Remember the purpose of this meeting is to support you to take your baby home and no question is a silly question.

 Going Home on Oxygen

-Some babies can go home when are still tube fed.
-This maybe a temporary or long term plan, depending on your baby’s needs.
+Some babies can go home when they are still being tube fed.
+This may be a temporary or long term plan, depending on your baby’s needs.
 You will definitely be trained and confident in tube feeding before you take your baby home.
 You will also be supported at home by the outreach or community nursing team.
 Before you take your baby home make sure you have all the names and contact telephone numbers of those who will support you.

 How can we help?